gtfierro/walkthedinosaur/README.md

 pip install -r requirements.txt
 ```

-Make sure to edit the `walkthedinosaur/settings.py` file to send email:
+Make sure to add a file in the 'walkthedinosaur/' directory with the email settings and your private key for the server.

 ```
 EMAIL_BACKEND = 'django.core.mail.backends.smtp.EmailBackend' # or some other backend
 EMAIL_HOST = '' # For example, smtp.gmail.com if you are using Gmail.
 EMAIL_PORT = 587
 EMAIL_USE_TLS = True
 EMAIL_HOST_USER = 'your email here'
 EMAIL_HOST_PASSWORD = 'your password here'
 ```

+Then, include that file's name in `walkthedinosaur/settings.py`.
+By default, the settings.py file will import all settings variables from pass_settings.py.
+To change this file's name, change the line contaning

+from pass_settings import *

+and change 'pass_settings" to "filename" if your file is named "filename.py"

 Then, create the relevant tables and start the Django server: